Jasmineck/SeKKi/README.md

 1. Commands may sometimes be difficult for sekki to understand.
 2. Sekki is personalised for the owner so the collaborators have to edit the source code to fully utilize seKKi.
-3. Assignment and To-do list functions does not work as expected.
+3. Assignment(main purpose was to sumbit a pdf containing assignment directly to its google classroom) functions does not work as expected.
 [Screenshot](https://github.com/Jasmineck/SeKKi/blob/master/image1.png)
 The owner is facing trouble during logins in web automation.

+## Expected Updates:

+1. SeKKi Act II containing more web automation features and issues in Act I to be resolved.
+2. seKKi Act III looking forward to include a personalised GUI for Sekki.